There are support groups for those suffering from addiction as well as groups for families and friends of those with a substance use disorder:

 There are also groups just for women, like Women for Sobriety (WFS), and many that focus on cognitive healing with a secular, or non-religious, approach rather than a spiritual one, including Secular Organization for Sobriety/Save Ourselves (SOS) and SMART Recovery (Self-Management and Recovery Training).

-Addiction help lines, like the one run by the Center for Substance Abuse Treatment’s National Drug and Alcohol Treatment Service (CSAT), can be good sources of support in times when physical meetings aren’t available to you.
+Addiction help lines, like the one run by the Center for Substance Abuse Treatment’s National Drug and Alcohol Treatment Service (CSAT), can be good sources of support in times when physical meetings aren’t available.
 The CSAT line is 1-800-662-HELP (4357).
 (This is also a good number to call if you want to reach drug abuse hotlines or addiction counseling services in your area.)
 If you are in a geographically remote area, can’t physically get to a meeting, or prefer to remain even more anonymous, an Internet or a phone support group might be right for you.
-This can include:
+These can include:

 ● An online chat group.
-These groups let you have an online “conversation” with other people in the group.
+These groups allow online “conversation” with other people in the group.
 You type in what you want to say and others can respond to it right away.
 Joining these types of groups is easy: You just register for the Web site offering the chats and select the group that’s right for you.

 ● Phone support group.
 Members participating in phone support groups dial in to a telephone number reserved for their conversation.
 The result is somewhat like a large conference call; everyone is on the line at the same time and can talk and listen to one another.
 You don’t need a special kind of phone to participate.